slakeyj/slakeyj.github.io/textedterminal.md

 Though many operating systems come with text editors already installed on them, I wouldn't reccomend them.
 They don't typically have any of the abilities mentioned in the list above and may cause you to more pain than if you were to use a more specialized text editor.

+## Terminal Cheat Sheet

+* To access the Terminal on a Mac, press Command + Space to open Spotlight.
+Type in "Terminal" so it will show up.

+* Commands are stored to a history.
+You can access commands you have already entered by using the up and down arrow keys.

+* Absolute Paths specify a location in relation to the root directory.

+* Relative Paths specify a location in relation to where you currently are.

+* Pressing Tab will autocomplete the folder or file name.

+* Commands

+  * pwd: Print Working Directory.
+Tells you what directory you are currently working in.

+  * ls: List.
+Lists what is in the current directory.

+  * cd: Change Directory.

+  * . (dot): References your current directory.

+  * .. (dotdot): References the parent directory.

+  * ~ (tilde): A shortcut to the home directory.